observing/kju/Readme.md

 usefull as it will give you a small indication of what load your queue is currently under and if you might need to adjust some settings.

+> Because we are using EventEmitter 2 you can actually listen to both warnings at once using `kju.on('\*.warning', function () { .. })`.
+Which be handy in some cases where you want to listen to all the events.

 `recovered` (null)

 Emitted when we have successfully recovered a old data file.